Marvin J. Chomsky: Early life and career

-Chomsky born in the Bronx and raised in Brooklyn.
+Chomsky, born in the Bronx, is the son of Jewish parents who immigrated from the Russian Empire.
 He attended Stuyvesant High School in Manhattan, during which time he began working in radio, and later on, for a television show aimed at teenagers, while the medium was still in its early stages.
-He graduated from Syracuse University with a bachelor's degree in speech in 1950, and from Stanford University with a master's degree in drama the following year.
+He was graduated from Syracuse University with a bachelor's degree in speech in 1950, and from Stanford University with a master's degree in drama the following year.
 He also served in the U.S. Army, before pursuing a career in film and television.
 His early jobs included work as an art director, set decorator, and producer.

 Chomsky was a prolific television director, and his career spanned from 1964 to 1995.
 During the late 1960s, Chomsky directed episodes of The Wild Wild West.
 He also directed episodes of Star Trek, Gunsmoke, and Hawaii Five-O. He also directed made-for-TV movies such as Brink's: The Great Robbery (1976), Victory at Entebbe (1976), Attica (1980) and Billionaire Boys Club (1987).
 During the 1970s, Chomsky served as one of the directors for the miniseries Roots (1977), and he worked on other miniseries such as Holocaust (1978), Inside the Third Reich (1982) and Peter the Great (1986).
 He directed Vanessa Redgrave in the 1982 TV movie, My Body, My Child, the miniseries The Brotherhood of the Rose (1989) with Robert Mitchum, Peter Strauss and David Morse, and the TV movie Catherine the Great (1995), starring Catherine Zeta-Jones.

 His feature film directing credits include Evel Knievel (1971), Live A Little, Steal A Lot (1975), Mackintosh and T.J.
 (1976), Good Luck, Miss Wyckoff (1979) and Tank (1984).